Rari-Capital/nova/docs/README.md

 The creator of the request associated with `execHash` must call [`unlockTokens`](#unlock-tokens) and wait the `unlockDelaySeconds` they specified before calling [`withdrawTokens`](#withdraw-tokens).

-Anyone may call this method on behalf of another user but the tokens will still go the creator of the request associated with the `execHash`.
+Anyone may call this function, but the tokens will still go the creator of the request associated with the `execHash`.

 ### Speed up a request